 Gallant was an assistant coach most of his coaching career.
 He started with the Blue Jackets from 2001 to 2004 where he briefly served as an interim head coach when Douglas MacLean stepped down.
 He was an assistant coach on Team Canada and helped them win the 2007 World Championships.
 Gallant then got a job as an assistant coach under Ted Nolan with the New York Islanders from 2007-2009.
 He was a head coach in the QMJHL for 3 seasons where he would win 2 Championships before returning the NHL as the Montreal Canadiens assistant coach in 2012.

 Gallant finally got his big break in 2014 with the Florida Panthers.
 The Panthers made great improvements under Gallant.
 They missed the playoffs in his first season but improved 25 points from the previous season.
 He then lead them to a franchise record 103 points first in the Atlantic Division.
 However, the Panthers would be bounced in the first round by the New York Islanders.
-Gallant when then fired the next season after a slow start.
+Gallant was then fired the next season after a slow start.
 Gallant would sit out the remainder of the 2016/2017 season before being hired by the Vegas Golden Knights.